felixalexandercarao/TimeLord/README.md

 ## But why?

 So, yeah, I love mobile games.
 And I am insane enough to be playing several of them.
-And there's always a ton of events whose dates I want to keep track of -- when an event starts and ends, when a gacha banner starts and ends, etc. And, as if that weren't hard enough, they tend to use different timezones -- some use UTC, some use Japan Standard Time, some use UTC+8 (those are the Chinese ones), etc. And my puny brain can't keep track of all of this and do all the timezone conversions.
+And there's always a ton of events whose dates I want to keep track of -- in-game events, gacha banners, anniversaries, long-ass maintenances, that sort of thing.
+And, as if that weren't hard enough, they tend to use different timezones -- some use UTC, some use Japan Standard Time, some use UTC+8 (those are the Chinese ones), etc. And my puny brain can't keep track of all of this and do all the timezone conversions.
 Surely there must be a better way? (and don't call me Shirley...)